chrnan6711/lasersite/3dinjection.md

 # Three-dimensional Injection

-This code allows one to turn any 2D expression into a 3D one; basically, it places any 2D projection into 3D space.
+This code allows one to turn any 2D expression into a 3D one; basically, it places a 2D projection into 3D space.

 ### Instructions